 Which is why I like crockpot dinners.
 It keeps things simple at that witching hour when I need all of my sanity for child-wrangling.

-If you are also a fan of easy, healthy, sanity-saving dinners be sure to grab a copy of my Impossibly Easy Meal Planning Toolkit.
+I made this resource for busy mom’s just like you and I think you’ll love it!!
 You’ll get a week’s worth of great recipes, your grocery list planned out for you, a step-by-step meal prep guide, plus leftover ideas, side dish tips and more!

 RELATED: BUFFALO CHICKEN BOWLS